National Islamic Front: Sources of strength

-In the fall of 1977, the Faisal Islamic Bank opened a branch in the Sudan—60% of its start up capital was Saudi.
+In the fall of 1977, the Faisal Islamic Bank opened a branch in Sudan—60% of its start up capital was Saudi.
 By the mid-1980s the bank was second biggest in Sudan in terms of money held on deposit.
 Also founded in the late 1970s was the Al Baraka Bank.
 Both provided rewards for whose affiliated with Hassan al-Turabi's Islamist National Islamic Front—employment and wealth for young militant college graduates and easy credit for devout Muslim investors and businessmen.